typhon-project/MoDELS-Tutorial/README.md

 To check if all components are running use `docker ps -a`.
 To read container logs run `docker logs <containerName>`.

 ## Create you own Polystores
 TYPHON consists of a number of Domain-specific Languages (DSLs) that allow the definition of Polystore schemas and deployment details.
 These DSLs (namely the TyphonML and TyphonDL languaages) come as Eclipse plugins.
-Thus, one needs to firstly install Eclipse and then install the necessry plugins.
+Thus, one needs to firstly install Eclipse and then install the necessary plugins.

 ### Install Eclipse and Plugins
-You need to install Eclipse with support for Epsilon and modelling tools.
-Installation instruction can be found [here](https://www.eclipse.org/epsilon/download/).
-After having Eclipse with Epsilon installed, you need to install the TyphonML, TyphonDL, TyphonQL aand Evolution plugins as described below. _NB: do not use an Eclipse newer than Eclipse 2020-6_.
+You need to install Eclipse for Java Developers from [here](https://www.eclipse.org/downloads/packages/release/2020-06/r/eclipse-ide-java-developers).
+After having Eclipse installed, you need to install the TyphonML, TyphonDL, TyphonQL aand Evolution plugins as described below. _NB: do not use an Eclipse newer than Eclipse 2020-6_.

 * Navigate to Help -> Install new software ... in your Eclipse as shown below